-- With the Scan Tool in OBD2 mode, press and release the M button.
+- 1. With the Scan Tool in OBD2 mode, press and release the M button.

 - The Main Menu displays.

-- - The Vehicle Information menu displays.

 - Use the UP

 and DOWN

 buttons, as necessary, to highlight

+Vehicle Information, then press the

+ENTER

+button.

+- The Vehicle Information menu displays.

+- Use the UP

+and DOWN

+buttons, as necessary, to highlight

 Available Modules, then press the

 ENTER

 button.

 - 4. When the retrieval process is completed, a complete list of modules supported by the vehicle under test is shown on the Scan Tool's display.
-Use the UP ▲ and DOWN ▼ buttons, as necessary, to view the entire list.
+Use the UP and DOWN buttons, as necessary, to view the entire list.